PAARI

 Escanaba Police Join P.A.A.R.I., Become First Partner in Michigan to Begin Addiction Recovery Program

-Escanaba Police Department
+Escanaba Department of Public Safety

 For Immediate Release